VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 rich teams who could afford the big names.
 The A's were at the vanguard of the analytics movement that is now commonplace in baseball, and one of the key objectives of this approach is to isolate the value of a particular player from the rest of the team.
 It's a great idea, but it's really hard and not necessarily always successful.
 In fact, the most popular modern statistic is Wins Above
-Replacement (WAR), which seeks to measure how much better one player is than a "replacement" you can find anywhere, but [there are three variations on WAR](https://www.mlb.com/glossary/advanced-stats/wins-above-replacement) because the three references don't agree on how to calculate it.
+Replacement (WAR), which seeks to measure how much better one player in isolation is than a "replacement" you can find anywhere, but
+[there are three variations on WAR](https://www.mlb.com/glossary/advanced-stats/wins-above-replacement) because the three references don't agree on how to calculate it.